-Matt was released in mid-March of 2019, and moved into the room that opened up now that Ricky has moved on.
+Matt was released in mid-March of 2019, and moved into the room that opened up now that Billy has moved on.
 I have known Matt for several years.
 While he was in prison, I taught him his catechism, and stood with him as he was baptized and received Confirmation and his First Holy Communion.
-He has already found a job working on a road crew.
+He has already found a job working at a roofing company.
 Matt is an artist and musician, and wants to go back to school to study graphic design and website design to begin a new career and a new life for himself.
 He has also been able to successfully transition to his own apartment in January, 2020 and finished his sentence in mid-2020.

 Sean moved into My Father's House in June of 2019 from the halfway house, taking Brad's place.
 He works at a textiles company that has contracts with hotels and restaurants.
 He hopes to be able to reconnect with siblings as he reestablishes his life.
 Sean recently bought a car and is saving for his own apartment and for a car.